👋 I’m Gloria Treviño; Inclusion & Compassion Activist, Therapeutic Yoga Teacher, Inclusive Exercise Specialist, and Founder & Owner of TheraPLAYoga.

 I KNOW the judgement, grief, and lack of support.

-As a neurodivergent, Hispanic woman with traumatic experiences, invisible disabilities, chronic pain, chronic stressors, and autoimmune disease-
+As a neurodivergent, multi-racial woman with traumatic experiences, invisible disabilities, chronic pain, chronic stressors, and autoimmune disease-

 I KNOW the fear, overwhelm, and hyper vigilance.

 Yoga and mindfulness have supported me and my son through a lot of challenges and stressful transitions over the past several years (and still do).